deadlydog/PowerShell.GitClean/ReadMe.md

 - `RootDirectoryPath` (required): A directory path that all of your git repositories are located under.
 Alias: `Path`
 - `DirectorySearchDepth`: The depth to search for git repositories under the `RootDirectoryPath`.
 A large value may increase the time it takes to discover git repositories.
 Default is 3.
 Alias: `Depth`
+- `CalculateDiskSpaceReclaimed`: If provided, the amount of disk space reclaimed by the git clean operations will be reported in the output.
+This will increase the time it takes to perform the operation.
-- `Force`: If specified, the cmdlet will clean all repositories, even if they have untracked files. __Be careful with this option!__
+- `Force`: If provided, the cmdlet will clean all repositories, even if they have untracked files. __Be careful with this option!__

 The following common parameters are also supported:

-- `WhatIf`: If specified, the cmdlet will not actually delete any files.
-It will only show you which repos would be cleaned, even if `-Force` is specified.
+- `WhatIf`: If provided, the cmdlet will not actually delete any files.
+It will only show you which repos would be cleaned, even if `-Force` is provided.
-- `Confirm`: If specified, the cmdlet will prompt you to confirm before cleaning each repository.
+- `Confirm`: If provided, the cmdlet will prompt you to confirm before cleaning each repository.
-- `Information`: If specified, the cmdlet will output general information about what it is doing.
+- `Information`: If provided, the cmdlet will output general information about what it is doing.
-- `Verbose`: If specified, the cmdlet will output verbose information about what it is doing.
+- `Verbose`: If provided, the cmdlet will output verbose information about what it is doing.

 The cmdlet returns a PSCustomObject with the following properties: